Head and Neck Oncologists diagnose and treat cancers that involve the head and neck area.

 Treat tumors previously considered untreatable.

-TomoTherapy® - a form of IRMT that delivers highly precise radiation therapy from all angels which can be used for many tumors, including those that are hard to reach.
+TomoTherapy® - a form of IRMT that delivers highly precise radiation therapy from all angles which can be used for many tumors, including those that are hard to reach.

 TomoTherapy targets tumors using built-in CT scanning to confirm the shape and position of the tumor before each treatment.